 The Mansion is the home of the George & Rebecca Barnes Foundation, a non-profit organization dedicated to the preservation of The Mansion and its important role in the history of Central New York.

-George Barnes was a lawyer, an industrialist and an entrepreneur, who had a social conscience.
-Along with other prominent Syracusans, such as the Sedgwicks, Wilkinsons, Amoses and Hiscocks, he paved the way for change that can still be felt today.
-He and his wife, Rebecca, were active with the Syracuse Orphan Society and had many gatherings for the children in the gardens that once surrounded this beautiful home.
+The Mansion was built by George Barnes, a lawyer, industrialist, and entrepreneur, who had a social conscience.
+Along with other prominent Syracusans, such as the Sedgwicks, Wilkinsons, Amoses, and Hiscocks, he paved the way for change that can be felt today.
+He and his wife, Rebecca, lived in their home and raised their family there and were active with the Syracuse Orphan Society, and had many gatherings for the children in the gardens that once surrounded this beautiful home.

 Born in Tenterden Kent County England, in 1827, George Barnes came to Syracuse in 1844 and studied law in the firm of Wilkinson and Bagg.
 John Wilkinson was President of the Syracuse and Utica Railroad and an organizer of what became the New York Central Railroad in 1853.
 Barnes became a major player in two lucrative professions: The law and railroads.
 Through these businesses, he became friends with Charles B. Sedgwick.
 In 1851, he joined the law firm of Sedgwick and Andrews.

 Wilkinson’s orphaned niece, Rebecca Heermans, lived with the Wilkinson family and, in 1849, Rebecca married George Barnes.
-In 1853, they built their new Italianate villa on the James Street hill, once known as Swampy Foot Street Hill, near the homes of their friends, the Wilkinsons and Sedgwicks.
+In 1853, they built their new Italianate villa on James Street Hill, once known as Swampy Foot Street Hill, near the homes of their friends, the Wilkinsons, and Sedgwicks.
 Frank Colvin Sedgwick and Thomas Heermans Barnes, sons of the Sedgwick and Barnes families, became inseparable friends.
 Both tragically drowned in 1862.
 (Journal, April 19, 1862)

 In succeeding years, George Barnes continued his anti-slavery work.
 The family held anti-slavery meetings in their library at 930 James St. Judging from Barnes’ participation in anti-slavery meetings, as reported in local newspapers.
 In March 1854, he signed a call for a meeting to support the rescue of a freedom seeker in Milwaukee, Wisconsin.
 (Standard, March 20, 1854) In April 1854, he was one of the Directors of a newly-formed City Anti-Slavery Society.
 (Religious Records, April 13, 1854) The following July, he was one of several hundred Syracuse men to issue a call for a convention to appoint local delegates to a state-wide convention opposed to the Kansas-Nebraska Act.
 (Standard, July 31, 1854)